aro-network/aro-docs/docs/user-guides/run-node.md

 ---
 id: run-node
-title: Run an Edge Node
+title: Choose Your Node
 ---
 import Link from '@docusaurus/Link';

-# Running an Edge Node - General Guide
+# Choose Your Node

 ### Things To Know Before You Start
 Here are key points to understand before running an Edge Node on the ARO Network: